bandprotocol/cosmwasm-std-reference-doc/README.md

 }
 ```

-The `cross-contrct query` is only used when handle the message `SavePrice`.
+The `cross-contract query` is only used when handle the message `SavePrice`.
 It basically send a query message `GetReferenceData` to the oracle contract and then return the struct `ReferenceData`.

 ```rust
 // cross-contract query